Shopify/web-configs/Decision records/09 - We do not use fragments tied to React components.md

   );
   ```

+* They can’t declare arguments, so their use of variables becomes very awkward as they must rely on an implicit contract with the query/ mutation to include an appropriate argument declaration

+* They end up as part of the same global namespace of GraphQL document names, which can be problematic when the number of fragments increases

-The alternative to using fragments in a typical JavaScript application is not immediately obvious, but this is not the case when writing TypeScript.
-Components in a React/ TypeScript app already have a mechanism for declaring their data needs: prop types.
+Components in a React app already have a mechanism for declaring their data needs: prop types.
 This allows a component the stay "dumb" to how the data is fetched, but still maintains safety, as the component rendering yours must fetch the right data from GraphQL to satisfy the types you have specified.

 ```ts
 // in components/Seo/Seo.tsx